Hypernuclear constraints on the existence and lifetime of a deeply bound $H$ dibaryon: nonmesonic weak decays

-Calculated $H\to nn$ decay rate values $\Gamma_H$ and their associated lifetime values $\tau_H$, using a cutoff value $\lambda=4$~fm$^{-1}$ in Eq.~(\ref{eq:H->nn}), are listed in Table~\ref{tab:Hnn}.
+$H\to nn$ decay rate values $\Gamma_H$ and their associated lifetime values $\tau_H$, as calculated using $\lambda=4$~fm$^{-1}$ in Eq.~(\ref{eq:H->nn}), are listed in Table~\ref{tab:Hnn}.
 A weak dependence of $\tau_H$ on the $H$ mass ($m_H=2m_{\Lambda}-B_{\Lambda\Lambda}$) is noted, in contrast to the strong dependence observed in Table~\ref{tab:I_R} for the strong-interaction lifetime of \lamblamb{6}{He} caused by the rapid exponential decrease $\exp(-a_{\Phi}^2k_H^2)$ upon increasing $k_H$ in Eq.~(\ref{eq:I_R}).
-In the present case, the relatively large value $a_{\Phi}\approx 1.5$~fm extracted from \lamblamb{6}{He} is replaced by a considerably smaller value of less than 0.3~fm owing to the considerably smaller size parameters of the deeply bound $H$ wavefunction $\tilde\psi$ and of the contact term $\delta_{\lambda}(\rvec)$, resulting in a weak $k_n$ dependence.
+The relatively large value $a_{\Phi}\approx 1.5$~fm extracted from \lamblamb{6}{He} is replaced here by a considerably smaller value of less than 0.3~fm owing to the considerably smaller size parameters of the deeply bound $H$ wavefunction $\tilde\psi$ and of the contact term $\delta_{\lambda}(\rvec)$, resulting altogether in a weak $k_n$ dependence.
 The calculated $H\to nn$ lifetimes listed in Table~\ref{tab:Hnn} are then uniformly of order 10$^5$~s, less than 1~yr, many orders of magnitude shorter than cosmological time scales commensurate with the Universe age.
-Regarding the model dependence of the above result, $\tau_H \sim 10^5$~s, we note that it depends weakly on the range parameter $\lambda$ of the LECs $C_1^{(\lambda)}$ and $C_2^{(\lambda)}$.
-Furthermore, introducing FSI in {\it both} $\Gamma_n$ and $\Gamma(H\to nn)$ calculations leads to almost the same decay rate $\Gamma(H\to nn)$ as calculated using PW $nn$ states, the reason being that the increased value of $C_1^{(\lambda)}$ extracted then from $\Gamma_n$ largely cancels the decrease of $\Gamma(H\to nn)$ when FSI replaces PW.
+Regarding the model dependence of the calculated lifetimes, $\tau_H \sim 10^5$~s, we note that it depends weakly on the range parameter of the LECs $C_1^{(\lambda)}$ and $C_2^{(\lambda)}$ within $\delta\lambda=\pm 1$ about $\lambda=4$~fm$^{-1}$.
+Suppressing FSI in $\psi_{nn}^{({\kvec}_n)}({\rvec})$ would have increased $\Gamma_H$ by a factor of 5 to 6.
+However, suppressing FSI also (along with ISI) in the extraction of $C_1^{(\lambda)}$ from $\Gamma_n$ has an opposite effect; In total, the resulting PW value of $\Gamma_H$ is a factor of 2 to 3 {\it smaller} and the PW value of $\tau_H$ 2 to 3 {\it larger} than listed in Table~\ref{tab:Hnn}.
+This model dependence is of the same scale as the factor of four systematical uncertainty noted earlier, arising from the choice of $g_s=1$ in relating $C_2^{(\lambda)}$ to $C_1^{(\lambda)}$.